-Ban Francisco: Reaction to the San Francisco Flavor Ban
+Ban Francisco: Reaction to the San Francisco Flavour Ban

-This week, San Francisco voted to uphold a ban on flavored vape juice and other flavored tobacco products.
+This week, San Francisco voted to uphold a ban on flavoured vape juice and other flavoured tobacco products.

 The public ballot could lead to more vape restrictions applied across the United States.

-Almost 70% voted in favor of ‘Proposition E’ after the city’s Board of Supervisors first approved a flavor ban last year.
+Almost 70% voted in favour of ‘Proposition E’ after the city’s Board of Supervisors first approved a flavour ban last year.

-The ban includes all flavored e-liquids, menthol cigarettes and flavored cigars.
+The ban includes all flavoured e-liquids, menthol cigarettes and flavoured cigars.
 It has been labelled one of the strictest local regulations anywhere in the western world.

-Several anti-tobacco interest groups and health bodies supported the flavor ban, claiming that bright packaging may encourage kids to start using tobacco.
+Several anti-tobacco interest groups and health bodies supported the flavour ban, claiming that bright packaging may encourage kids to start using tobacco.

 Vaping advocates opposed the ban, pointing out that vaping is safer than smoking and claiming that limiting access to e-cigarettes could dissuade adult smokers from trying to quit.